atlantean-consulting/wallpapererer/README.md

 ### `fix_wallpaper_resolution.sh` — Fix post-suspend resolution degradation

-Fixes a Cinnamon bug where the wallpaper renders at degraded resolution after resuming from suspend.
+Fixes an annoying Cinnamon bug where the wallpaper renders at degraded resolution after resuming from suspend.
 Toggles `picture-options` from `zoom` → `spanned` with a brief pause to force a full redraw.
+Once I figure out how to fix this permanently, I'll let y'all know, thus rendering this script redundant.

 ```bash
 ./fix_wallpaper_resolution.sh